 Should I call after hours if I cannot complete the preparation or have questions?

-Digestive Health Associates is available all the time.
+There is a Digestive Health Associates Physician on call every night.
 You are free to call if you have concerns.
 It does not bother us and it is our job to make this as easy for you as we can.
 We would much rather speak with you than have you get frustrated and cancel an exam that could be life-saving!

 What is a polyp?
 (Colonoscopy)

-A polyp is a proliferation of colonic mucosa.
+A polyp is a proliferation (growth) of colonic mucosa.
 Inflammatory polyps are benign.
 Hyperplastic polyps are also benign.
-Adenomas or adenomatous polyps are the "pre-cancerous" polyps that we remove to decrease the chance of getting colon cancer.
+Adenomas or adenomatous polyps have "pre-cancerous potential" that we remove to prevent them from turning into colon cancer.
 Some polyps are more atypical than others and when you discuss your results with your doctor ask what kind of polyps you have and what your follow-up should be.